 The number of projects

 Are you taking in all projects in your organization’s portfolio or just some?
 If just some, how will you decide which ones?
 Start out with a smaller portion of the overall project portfolio, where that smaller portion directly aligns with a key strategic objective or targets early adopters.
 Demonstrating success early is key to expanding the PMO’s success.

 Who owns the projects the PMO interacts with?
-Staffing decisions and services offerings will vary based on the answer.
+Staffing decisions and service offerings will vary based on the answer.
 If the PMO owns the projects, PMO staff may largely consist of project managers who report to the PMO director; services can be more easily controlled, and quality levels may be higher as a result.
 If the project manager or the project’s sponsor owns the project, service offerings may be more focused on project intelligence and executive reporting.
 Align your PMO team’s skill sets and experience accordingly.

-Taking time to see the future of your PMO is the best way to ensure that future is realized.
+Taking time to see the future of your PMO is the best way to ensure that the future is realized.